What to Expect During Your First Visit

 Our veterinarians and staff are skilled at creating a positive experience during exam time.
 If you have concerns about an overly shy or aggressive pet, feel free to discuss this with us.
 We take the time to advise you on appropriate pet behavior and management, as well as fundamental training techniques.

 What to Bring to the First Visit

 Please bring any health records or documents you have received from the breeder, adoption facility, or previous veterinary clinic, outlining any vaccines given, parasite treatments, or other pertinent medical information.
-If you haven’t submitted the new client form online, please bring the completed printable form with you and give it to the receptionist at check-in.
+Please submit the Client/Patient Information Form online.
 We will add this to your pet’s medical records.

 If possible, collect a fresh stool sample for this first visit, to allow us to test for parasites.
 In addition, bring the name of the food you are giving your puppy, kitten, or adult pet, and the times and amounts you have been feeding.
 Our veterinarians will advise you about your current nutrition regime and make recommendations if needed.

 The First Exam

 Our initial exam is gentle and thorough.
 We weigh and examine your pet, assessing condition of the skin, coat, eyes, ears, heart, lungs, teeth, gums, and overall health.
 At this visit, we initiate pet health protocols with vaccines and parasite prevention.
 We will discuss spay and neuter if this has not yet been done, as well as microchipping your pet.